Randoine/bootcamp_gifs/README.md

 # bootcamp_gifs

-Webapp which allows user to upload, view to some extent edit gif files.
+Webapp which allows user to upload, view and to some extent, edit gif files.

 Technologies and frameworks used:
 - Spring MVC